flatland-association/flatland-workshop-2024/next-graph-based-observation/README.md

 ## Next steps

 * Training environment to test out improvements?
-In Flatland or de-centralized?
+In Flatland or de-centralized? -> XGBoost compoare with trajectories from early training sortish.
 * Read up Tree-LSTM paper
 * Read up https://github.com/enlite-ai/maze
-* Implementation probably makes sense on top of graph-based core instead of grid to graph conversion to actions on grid
+* Implementation probably makes sense on top of graph-based core instead of grid to graph conversion to actions on grid -> could already be usable right now as a "baseline", from that point of view maybe start early, Alberto not blocked, question of priorities...